mjjust31/Weather-Dashboard/README.md

 Content Fixes:

 1. Need to review code for creating a button.
 Not just adding the new city, but the previous city too unless it's refreshed.
+I realized also I could have just used the forecast api since it displayed the same day as well.
+This caused a minor glitch/error when reviewing five-day forecast.

 2. For forecast data is reading every three hours, so looping through provides the same date.